MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 1. Go to the search ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Shop**, and choose the related link.
 2. Select the Shop for which you want to synchronize orders to open **Shopify Shop Card** page.
 3. Choose the **Orders** action.
-4. Select order for which you want to create sales document and choose the **Create Sales Documents** action.
+4. Select the order for which you want to create a sales document and choose the **Create Sales Documents** action.
-5. Choose, **Yes**.
+5. Choose **Yes**.

-If Shopify order requires fulfillment, the **Sales Order** will be created for fulfilled Shopify orders.
+If the Shopify order requires fulfillment, the **Sales Order** will be created for fulfilled Shopify orders.
 For example, ones that contain only gift card, the **Sales Invoice** gets created.

 A sales document is now created and can be managed by using the standard [!INCLUDE[prod_short](../includes/prod_short.md)] functionalities.

 ### Manage missing customers

-If your settings prevent creating customer automatically and a proper existing customer can't be found, you'll assign a customer to Shopify order manually.
+If your settings prevent creating a customer automatically and a proper existing customer can't be found, you'll assign a customer to Shopify order manually.
 There are a few options:

 - You can assign the **Sell-to Customer No.** directly in the **Shopify Order** by choosing a customer from the list of existing customers.
 - You can select a customer template code, create, and assign the customer via the **Create new customer** action in the **Shopify Order**.